-CAUTION: Do not drive up or down hills with slopes greater than 15° and do not drive across any slope.
+WARNING: Do not drive up or down hills with slopes greater than 15° and do not drive across any slope.

-- Choose the slowest speed before starting up or down hills - Avoid stopping or changing speed on hills. - If slowing is necessary, move throttle control lever to slower position. - If stopping is absolutely necessary, push clutch/brake pedal quickly to brake position and engage parking brake. - Move gearshift lever to 1st gear.
+- Choose the slowest speed before starting up or down hills. - Avoid stopping or changing speed on hills. - If stopping is absolutely necessary, push clutch/brake pedal quickly to brake position and engage parking brake. - Move gearshift lever to 1st gear.
 Be sure you have allowed room for tractor to roll slightly as you restart movement. - To restart movement, slowly release parking brake and clutch/brake pedal. - Make all turns slowly.